luowensheng/async-python/README.md

-Certainly!
-Here's an updated README file that includes examples from the provided code:

----

 # Asynchronous Python Example

 This is a simple Python script demonstrating the use of asynchronous programming with Python's `threading` module.
 It showcases how to run functions both synchronously and asynchronously using a custom library that provides decorators for managing asynchronous execution.

 ## Prerequisites

-Make sure you have Python 3.x installed on your system.
+Make sure you have Python >= 3.9 installed on your system.

 ## Getting Started